 Contributing to the local and global response

-As an institution, we are contributing in many ways to help the global response to the pandemic.
-This includes our scientists working on various projects such as fast testing and new operating models to protect front-line medical staff from the virus.
-We are collaborating closely with the NHS, local government, our regional community and local businesses, harnessing the resources of the University to support national and regional efforts wherever we can.
-We are also continuing to look after the welfare of our students, whether they remain on our campus or are forced to study remotely.
+Our scientists are working on various projects such as fast testing and new operating models to protect front-line medical staff from the virus.
+We are working with the NHS, local government, our regional community and local businesses, harnessing the resources of the University to support national and regional efforts.

-- Ensure that students who are being forced to self-isolate on campus are given access to all they need during this difficult period.
+- Ensuring that students who are being forced to self-isolate on campus are given access to all they need during this difficult period

-- Provide emergency funds for students who are now experiencing financial hardship as a result of the pandemic,
+- Providing emergency funds for students who are now experiencing financial hardship as a result of the pandemic

-- Support the manufacture and distribution of vital equipment to front-line medical services, including the use of 3-D printers
+- Supporting the manufacture and distribution of vital equipment to front-line medical services

-- Fund small research projects that contribute to the global fightback against Covid-19, but for which institutional or statutory
+- Funding small research projects that contribute to the global fightback against Covid-19.

 "For those of us at home who face the challenge of self-isolation and social-distancing from those we love, being unable to contribute physically to this global effort can leave us feeling helpless.
 Any donation you can make will help us respond positively to the challenges of Covid-19 and together we can make a real difference."